 So as different types of wearables move into the workplace, what concerns should enterprises have?

-There’s a varying scale of security risks and requirements for different devices, if you’re investing in an off-the-shelf Apple smart watch, you’ll find they have may have a reasonably high level of security and they connect via smartphones.
-However, smartglasses that are Wi-Fi, or custom wearables have much less security.
+There’s a varying scale of security risks and requirements for different devices, if you’re investing in an off-the-shelf Apple smartwatch, you’ll find they may have a reasonably high level of security and they connect via smartphones.
+However, smart glasses that are Wi-Fi, or custom wearables have much less security.

-A lot can be learnt from the integration of smartphones.
-Particularly through enterprise mobility and the creation of bring your own device (BYOD) policies.
+A lot can be learned from the integration of smartphones.
+Particularly through enterprise mobility and the creation of bring-your-own-device (BYOD) policies.
 You need to assess the value of your core data.
 And understand the specific threats and establish what data sets are required for specific tasks.
 Understanding what data the wearable needs to access for specific tasks will help guide you.
-It will held guide you on how to secure your network and establish where to restrict usage to prevent any privacy violations.
+It will help guide you on how to secure your network and establish where to restrict usage to prevent any privacy violations.

 From a technical perspective, IT departments need to ensure any confidential data can only be accessed via approved apps.
 Apps that require user authentication and that only the minimum amount of data is collected to support business tasks.
 Reducing the amount of core data that can be accessed via a wearable reduces the security risk significantly.
 In addition, consider setting up a separate guest network for employees to use with smart devices.
 Particularly those that typically rely on Bluetooth or Wi-Fi devices.

-As employees continue to bring smart watches and other devices into the workplace, businesses need to adapt.
+As employees continue to bring smartwatches and other devices into the workplace, businesses need to adapt.
 You need to recognise the potential of adopting the technology.
-Understand the benefit and the risks they bring to your business.
+Understand the benefits and the risks they bring to your business.
 There are numerous solutions for securing your core data.
 And if you’re investing a lot of money into wearables then invest the time into ensuring your data is protected.
 Providing you’ve done this, security risks are removed and wearables are completely safe for the enterprise.

-Want to find out more about Wearable Security for Enterprises?
+Find out more about Wearable Security for Enterprises

-If you’re interested to hear about how wearables could benefit your business, give Paul a call on 01737 45 77 88 or send him an email.
+If you’re interested to hear about how wearables could benefit your business, give Paul a call at 01737 45 77 88 or send him an email.